dbaeli/HomeTogether/README.md

 - `SAMI_BULB_0` through `SAMI_BULB_5`: The **SAMI.IO** device ID for the bulbs of the rooms 0 through 5.
 Should instanciate a device type _craft ai bulb_ (dtid _dt6f3f2abffe33490695515a5ed26efd24_).

 Note that your **SAMI.IO** application must have the permissions for reading and writing on each of the device types instantiated by your **SAMI.IO** devices.
+If you define `SAMI_CLIENT_ID` and `SAMI_CLIENT_SECRET` in your environment, the application create temporary devices for all devices that do not have an ID set as environment variable.
+Those temporary devices will be deleted upon server or client termination.

+Moreover, you will need to log into your **Samsung** account through the application to grant it the required permissions.
+Simply go to <http://localhost:4444/sami/auth> once the server is running and sign in.

 #### Philips Hue ####